Can a Landlord Deny an Emotional Support Animal?

 • Doors: Scratch guards may be needed on these, but even pets with clipped nails can make these dirty when they jump up in excitement as you’re coming home.

-• Mattresses: Even after the blankets and sheets have been washes, mattresses may have a lingering smell.
-Leaving it outside on a fresh day with some supervision and Febreeze may help with any lingering smells and keep it from permeating a room.
+• Mattresses: Even after the blankets and sheets have been washed, mattresses may have a lingering smell.
+Leaving it outside on a fresh day with some supervision, and something like Febreeze may help with any lingering smells and keep it from permeating a room.

 Where to Walk With Your ESA

-Find the best route for walking your animals, if that’s an important part of caring for your ESA.
-Take your dog on a few walks at the get-go to test where other yappy dogs, unhappy neighbors, or particularly undesirable (muddy, stinky, etc) animals may be.
+Find the best route for walking your animals if that’s an important part of caring for your ESA.
+Take your dog on a few walks early on to find the safest and most enjoyable routes for you both.

 If you have a cat or bird for an ESA, it’s best not to let them out of the house unless you can really make sure they’re not going to escape or wander as they please.

 Having an ESA which barks, meows, chirps nonstop, or regularly knocks over loud items can be a pain.
 You may not like it just as much as the neighbors.
-If necessary, invest in a bark collar or other training method for noisy dogs.
+You should take care to train your animal to be as quiet and non-disruptive as possible.
 Try to quiet any ESA so no one in your apartment complex has any complaints, and also so you can get some rest at night.

-Please don’t be the one roommate who has an adorable little kitten or bird, but who doesn’t clean up after it regularly.
-If you have a dog, don’t expect doggy do-pickup stations to be on your walking route.
-Carry your own with you no matter what so no waste is left behind your beloved ESA and so no fines or fees can chase after you.
+Please don’t be the roommate who has an adorable little kitten or bird but who doesn’t clean up after it regularly.
+If you have a dog, carry your own doggie bags with you no matter what so no waste is left behind, and so no fines or fees can chase after you.

 If you have an ESA bird, make sure you clean its cage regularly.
-Bunnies also create a large number of pellets and these need to be properly cleaned up so they don’t get tracked into the carpets or stinking up the rooms.
-Clean litterboxes and replace them with fresh litter regularly so the kitten can live a clean lifestyle.
+Bunnies also create a large number of pellets, and these need to be properly cleaned up so they don’t get tracked into the carpets or stink up the rooms.
+Clean litterboxes and replace them with fresh litter regularly so your kitten can live a clean lifestyle.

 How to Handle a Landlord Denying Your ESA